Get the Free Toolkit

 Pull your program's 90-day retention data from last year.
 Now pull the 12-month employment data for the same cohort.
 If you cannot produce the second number, you do not have a retention program.
 You have a placement counter.

 That silence is not an oversight.
 It is a design choice.
-The system was built to stop measuring at the exact point where the hard problems begin: childcare collapses, housing destabilizes, financial stress compounds, employer culture mismatches surface.
+The system was built to stop measuring at the exact point where the hard problems begin: child care collapses, housing destabilizes, financial stress compounds, employer culture mismatches surface.
 The metric does not fail to capture these things.
 It was never designed to.

 You do not need to track five domains across 36 months tomorrow.
 But you do need to start somewhere past day 90.
 The Durability Index exists for programs ready to measure what lasts.
 Your next move is deciding whether your program is one of them.